-FACULTY: Faculty of Mechanical Engineering CLASS TYPE: lecture + classroom exercises + laboratory NUMBER OF HOURS: 30+15+30 ECTS: 5 SEMESTER: Winter/Summer CLASS LEVEL: intermediate LANGUAGE OF INSTRUCTION: English MINIMAL NUMBER OF STUDENTS: 8 PRELIMINARY REQUIREMENTS: knowledge of mathematics and physics at an advanced level
+FACULTY: Faculty of Mechanical Engineering CLASS TYPE: lecture + project + laboratory NUMBER OF HOURS: 30+15+30 ECTS: 5 SEMESTER: Winter/Summer CLASS LEVEL: intermediate LANGUAGE OF INSTRUCTION: English MINIMAL NUMBER OF STUDENTS: 8 should the number be smaller, the course may not be opened PRELIMINARY REQUIREMENTS: knowledge of mathematics of linear differential equations and partial differential equations.
 CONTENTS of lectures: (1) Introduction.
 Classification of vibrations, positive and negative effects of vibrations.
 Modelling of real systems, discrete and continuous systems.
 Equivalent stiffness of springs connected in parallel and series.
 (2) Free vibrations.
 Natural frequency, differential equation of motion of linear systems.
-Longitudinal, tensional and transverse Damped vibrations.
-Differential motion, frequency damped vibration vibration. equation of of with viscous damping.
+Longitudinal, tensional and transverse vibration.
+(3) Damped vibrations.
+Differential equation of motion, frequency of damped vibration with viscous damping.
 (4) Forced vibration.
 Forced vibrations of linear systems with viscous damping.
 Mechanical resonance.
-(5) Damped vibrations with dry friction.
-Properties of models with dry friction.
-(6) Vibration isolation, the active vibroisolation.
-(7) Free vibration of lumped mass systems with multi degrees of freedom.
+(5) Free vibration of lumped mass systems with multi degrees of freedom.
 Differential equations of motion in matrix approach.
 Vibrations frequencies and modes in multi degrees of freedom systems.
-(8).
-Numerical approach in modelling of multi degrees of freedom systems (9) Forced oscillations of a two degree of freedom system.
+(6).
+Numerical approach in modelling of multi degrees of freedom systems (7) Forced oscillations of a two degree of freedom system.
 Resonance and anti-resonance effect.
 Dynamical vibration absorber.
-(10) Vibrations of continuous systems.
+(8) Vibrations of continuous systems.
 Analysis of a string vibrations.
-(11) Transverse vibrations of beams.
-Longitudinal and torsional vibrations of rods.
-(12) Plate vibrations.
-Equation of motion, frequencies and modes of vibration.
+(9) Transverse vibrations of beams.
+(10) Longitudinal and torsional vibrations of rods.